7h30ry/writeups/ImaginaryCTF24/writeup.md

 }
 ```

-So this function returns the next index, so it's just a loop
+So this function modifies the flag character at the specified index and returns the next index

 I translated this function to it's python representation